 Without a great internal communication strategy in place, your employees can easily end up wasting approximately 30% of their working time searching for the information they need, costing your company around $15,350 per worker, per year.

-1. Build a Solid Internal Communication Plan
+Best Practice #1: Build a Solid Internal Communication Plan

 Remember that your internal communication channel is just the means to an end.
 Simply setting it up won’t instantly improve people’s ability to feel invested in your company’s objectives, and unless people actually use it, team members won’t have an easier time accessing all the information and resources they need to deliver superior work.

 You’ll need to approach your internal communication the same way you approach any other aspect of your business – strategically.